- Read More

 The Marshall House

-Found in the up-and-coming Grandi district, this cultural center houses two contemporary art galleries, Studio Olafur Eliasson and an eponymous bar and restaurant with a Brooklyn vibe.
+The Marshall House cultural center in Reykjavik houses two contemporary art galleries, Studio Olafur Eliasson and an eponymous bar and restaurant with a Brooklyn vibe.